 Tubby was in charge of the clubhouse and wanted to make sure that there was a cosy and homely atmosphere for all, regardless of rank and status.
 The sign on the door of Tubby's office, the chaplains room, still reads:

 This sentence became one of the pillars of the house.
-Everyone that entered did so as a human being and not as a soldier or officer.
+Everyone who entered did so as a member of the human race and not as a soldier or officer.
 Orders were also prohibited in the house.
 Tubby insisted that Talbot House had to be a place where people could forget about the war for just a moment.
 The sign next to the front door saying: "To pessimists, way out!" speaks volumes in this respect.
-The house is full of similar signs that, by making something clear in a humorous way, subtly take away the need for orders.
+The house is full of similar signs that, by making something clear in a humorous way, subtly takes away the need for orders.
 Keeping a soldiers club without order and discipline might seem impossible, but by doing this Tubby succeeded none the less.

 Did you know...